-We would like to welcome Ruth Backstrom, who has recently joined the CommunEcos board.
+Ruth Backstrom joined the CommunEcos board in January.
 Ruth has a PhD in Education from the University of Iowa and she has trained as a life coach.
 In the last two years she helped found Transition Durham, an organization dedicated to helping communities transition into the future with a focus on resilience, energy efficiency and economic sustainability.
-Ruth has led numerous community gatherings over the last year to build community around issues of sustainable food and community economics.
+Ruth led numerous community gatherings over the last year to build community around issues of sustainable food and community economics.

 Growing up in the sylvan landscape of western North Carolina, Anthony Watts‘ love for the forests got him involved in keeping things sustainable at an early age.
 While serving as the Environmental Club president in high school, he helped implement the first recycling program for the McDowell County school system.
 After attending school at UNC Chapel Hill, he left the area to work for National Geographic.
 While there, his projects included documenting new urbanist developments (how we combat urban sprawl), endangered species and the consequences of population growth around the world.
 While living in Japan, he saw first hand how an isolated country has to wisely use all of its resources.
 He has a keen interest in smart architectural design and structures that promote intelligent group interaction.